Gregstrq/LightLattices.jl/docs/src/manual.md

 ```
 This type describes an arbitrary collection of nodes in `D`-dimensional space.
 The coordinates of the nodes are stored internally as instances of `SVector{D,T}`.
 Hence, parameter `T` describes the type used to store the coordinates.

-All the unit-cell types are subtypes of abstract type `AbstractCell`.
+All the basis-cell types are subtypes of abstract type `AbstractCell`.
 ```julia
 abstract type AbstractCell{D,T} <: AbstractNodeCollection{D,T} end
 ```